How Much of Your Portfolio Should Be Invested Overseas Stocks and Bonds

 Because different countries have different currencies, overseas travel is usually more complicated than domestic travel.
 Likewise, overseas investing is more complex than domestic investing.
 However, just as foreign travel adds diversity to your travel experiences, so foreign assets add diversification to your portfolio.

-Some investors hedge their currency risk by locking in a time and price at which they can sell or buy a currency.
+Some investors hedge their currency risk by locking in a time and price at which they can sell or purchase a currency.
 Hedging, however, costs money.
 An investor must pay a fee to a counter-party—an institutional investor, corporation, government, bank or currency speculator—for the right to buy currency from them or to sell a currency to them.

-Investors who enjoy owning stocks but want the added diversification of foreign stocks can incorporate American Depositary Receipts (ADR) into their portfolios.
+Investors who enjoy owning individual stocks but want the added diversification of foreign stocks can incorporate American Depositary Receipts (ADR) into their portfolios.
 ADRs are foreign stocks that trade in the U.S. Investors purchase with dollars and receive their dividends in dollars.
-However, currency fluctuations do affect the performance of ADRs.
+However, currency changes do affect the performance of ADRs.

-There are many ways for investors to get exposure to foreign stocks or bonds—and, if you believe the Vanguard studies, the average investor has done a good job diversifying into foreign stocks.
+There are many ways for individual investors to get exposure to foreign stocks or bonds—and, if you believe the Vanguard studies, the average investor has done a good job diversifying into foreign stocks.
 However, those same investors have not done the same with foreign bonds.

 Of course, there is no such thing as an “average investor,” and everyone’s asset allocation and diversification depends on that individual’s specific goals and tolerance for risk.
 But most investors would benefit by having a percentage of their portfolio allocated to overseas stocks and bonds.